University_

 c.
 The Scholarship will be awarded by a selection committee consisting of:

-I. the Head of School of the School of Social and Political Sciences or their nominated delegate,
+I. the Head of School of the School of Social and Political Sciences, School of Economics or School of Art Communication and English or their nominated delegate of any of these Heads of School.

-II. an Associate Dean within the Faculty of Arts and Social Sciences or their nominated delegate, and
+II. an Associate Dean, Faculty of Arts and Social Sciences or their nominated delegate, and

 4. Value

-d.
+c.
 Deferral of the Scholarship is not permitted without the prior permission of an Associate Dean of the Faculty of Arts and Social Sciences.
-Deferral of the scholarship may be permitted on the basis of hardship and/or disadvantage, among other reasons, and where the deferral still allows the recipient to participate in the Sydney Policy Reform Project before the end of 2023.
+Deferral of the scholarship may be permitted on the basis of hardship and/or disadvantage, among other reasons, and where the deferral still allows the recipient to participate in the Sydney Policy Reform Project before the end of the year of award.
+Supporting evidence and/or documentation may be required.

-e.
-The Scholarship is not transferable to another University school, faculty or university without prior approval.
+d.
+The Scholarship is not transferable to another University school or faculty without prior approval.

 5. Ongoing eligibility